rehierl/abstract-properties/12-x-doctree-traversal/12-1-order-embeddings/1-1-sequence-of-siblings.md

 * `s := (s1,..,sN)` <=> `rp := (r,c,..,l)`

 In contrary to that, an ordered sequence can also be understood to define a child order.
-That is, each element in it can be seen as the child of a virtual root node, which is why an ordered sequence can be described as **a sequence of siblings**.
+That is, each element in it can be seen as the child of some virtual root, which is why an ordered sequence can be described as **a sequence of siblings**.
 This **child/sibling-based perspective** can therefore be understood to represent **a horizontal point of view**.